-Shopify includes plenty of free and premium themes to choose from but if you’re looking for more theme options, Out Of The Sandbox creates premium Shopify themes and they are one of the best, if not the best, places to get them.
+Shopify offers plenty of free and premium themes to choose from (see them all in action on the Shopify Theme Store) but if you’re looking for more theme options, Out Of The Sandbox creates premium Shopify themes and they are one of the best, if not the best, place to get them.

-Figuring out how to ship your products to your customers can be a confusing and daunting process if you’ve never done it before as there certainly is lots to take into consideration.
+Figuring out how to ship your products to your customers can be a confusing and daunting process if you’ve never done it before as there’s a lot to take into consideration.

 What should you charge for shipping?
 How much does shipping cost?
 What about returns?
 What shipping carrier should you use?
 Should you start off with a shipping and fulfillment warehouse?
 Will your customers get charged duty and customs fees?
 What about shipping labels?
 What about tracking and insuring your packages?

-All these questions, and more, are valid questions to be asking yourself, and ones we’ll dive into now:
+All these questions, and more, are valid questions to be asking yourself—and we’ll dive into them now: